anzhelikasuchkova/Movie-Recommendation-Project/README.md

 - At least one branch for each team member
 - Each team member has at least four commits for the duration of the final segment (16 total commits per person)

+### Technologies to Use
+- Google Maps and places API
+- Machine Learning
+- Pandas and Python for cleaning data
+- Use of Jupyter Notebook (or Google Collab)